zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - VID-scoped PAAs (Root certs) and PAIs (Intermediate certs): `vid` field in the `CRLSignerCertificate`'s subject must be equal to the Vendor account's VID
   - Non-VID scoped PAAs (Root certs): `vid` field associated with the corresponding PAA on the ledger must be equal to the Vendor account's VID
 - Parameters:
   - vid: `uint16` -  Vendor ID (positive non-zero).
 Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
+Must be the same as a `vid` associated with non-VID scoped `CRLSignerCertificate` on the ledger.
   - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
   - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
 Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
   - crlSignerCertificate: `optional(string)` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.